United Nations Environment Programme: Executive director

 In December 1972, the UN General Assembly unanimously elected Maurice Strong to be the first head of UN Environment.
 He was also secretary-general of both the 1972 United Nations Conference on the Human Environment and the Earth Summit (1992).

 The position was then held for 17 years (1975–1992) by Mostafa Kamal Tolba, who was instrumental in bringing environmental considerations to the forefront of global thinking and action.
 Under his leadership, UN Environment's most widely acclaimed success—the historic 1987 agreement to protect the ozone layer—the Montreal Protocol was negotiated.
 He was succeeded by Elizabeth Dowdeswell (1992–1998), Klaus Töpfer (1998–2006), Achim Steiner (2006–2016), and Erik Solheim (2016–2018).

 UNEP's acting executive director, Joyce Msuya, took office in November 2018 following the resignation of Erik Solheim.
 Prior to that appointment, she was UNEP's deputy executive director.
 Inger Andersen was appointed executive director of UNEP by UN secretary-general António Guterres in February 2019.

 List of executive directors

 Environment Assembly

-The United Nations Environment Assembly is UNEP's governing body.
+The United Nations Environment Assembly (UNEA) is UNEP's governing body.
 Created in 2012 to replace the Governing Council, it currently has 193 members and meets every two years.

+The first session of the assembly took place in Nairobi from 23-27 June 2014.

+The sixth session (UNEA-6) took place in Nairobi, Kenya, from 26 February to 1 March 2024, and the seventh session (UNEA-7) is scheduled to take place from 8 to 12 December 2025, also in Nairobi.
+The theme for UNEA-7 is "Advancing sustainable solutions for a resilient planet".